 SportsIslanders Thomas Greiss leads Islanders to fourth straight home win Thomas Greiss of the New York Islanders makes a save in the second period against the Detroit Red Wings at Barclays Center on Monday, Feb.
 15, 2016 in Brooklyn, New York.
 Photo Credit: Jim McIsaac By Arthur Staple email@example.com February 15, 2016 4:32 PM Print Share fbShare Tweet gShare Email No one’s calling it a goaltending controversy just yet.
 But the results are most important for the Islanders right now and one thing is clear: Thomas Greiss is getting results and Jaroslav Halak is not.
 Greiss was rock steady yet again on Monday afternoon, stopping 28 Red Wings shots in a 4-1 Islanders win.
 That’s three straight victories for the Isles with Greiss in goal and 17 goals scored in those wins; Halak, who was pulled after allowing six goals in two periods on Saturday in Raleigh, has won once in his last five starts and was pulled twice.
 “You need timely saves, timely goals and we got a few of those today,” said Greiss, who has won 16 of his 22 starts this season and sports a .931 save percentage, tied for third in the NHL among goaltenders with at least 20 starts.
 “We didn’t do much of anything right on Saturday and that’s not on Jaro.
 It’s always a team game.”
 Where the Islanders let Halak down in getting strafed by the Hurricanes on Saturday, the 20 skaters in front of Greiss were sharp and patient on Monday afternoon before a sold-out Barclays Center crowd.
 Both teams had a few chances in a scoreless first, but the Islanders broke through on Jimmy Howard in the second.
 After a Detroit flurry and a great shot block by Marek Zidlicky denied a good Wings chance, the Islanders went down the other way.
 Brock Nelson batted down Ryan Strome’s flip pass with a near-high stick and Howard turned that try aside, but Nelson swept the rebound off Howard and in at 8:24.
 It was Nelson’s 21st goal, tying him with John Tavares for the team lead.
 On a power play later in the second, Howard stopped Johnny Boychuk’s slapper, but Josh Bailey pounced on the rebound for a 2-0 edge.
 And Zidlicky, back in the lineup after three straight as a healthy scratch, picked up a puck that caromed off the end boards and calmly backhanded one past Howard at 16:03.
 That marked the third straight home game the Isles got out to a 3-0 lead; Greiss was in net for all of them.
 “Our execution has been really good and our defensive game has been solid.
 That’s been leading to offense,” Kyle Okposo said.
 “We really limited their opportunities today and Greisser was there when we needed him.”
 Pavel Datsyuk ended Greiss’ shutout at 9:31 of the third, but a nifty feed from Tavares on the rush found Strome through a crowd and Strome buried one at 12:14 for the clincher.
 Jack Capuano has alternated starts for Greiss and Halak the past five games and both will get a shot in the Isles’ next two, at home to the Caps on Thursday and at the Devils on Friday.
 But after that, Greiss may get preference.
 Capuano even hinted that J-F Berube, still on the roster as a possible goaltender of the future, may get time.
 “When you’ve got a hot goaltender, you want to play him,” Capuano said without tipping his hand on a future rotation.
 “With the amount of games we have, all three guys could get opportunities here.”
 But it’s Greiss, who signed a two-year, $3-million deal in July to be Halak’s backup, who has the hottest hand right now.
 By Arthur Staple firstname.lastname@example.org Arthur Staple was the Islanders beat writer.
 He has been at Newsday since 1997 and has covered hockey for more than a decade.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.